 Does online recruitment work?

 Yes.
-It is cost-effective, gives added value and saves time.
+It is cost-effective, gives added value and saves time plus it involves a pivotal preparation for a job interview.
 A past testimonial shows how a diving instructor who is a member of the Professional Association of Diving Instructors recently applied for a job in the Bahamas that was advertised in the association’s email newsletter.
 He got the job online without even a telephone interview and was off there in a couple of weeks.
 His experience alone was what got him the job.
 The online application was so detailed and professionally set up that he knew beforehand exactly what would be expected of him, and what would be coming his way.
 It was the simplest and most straightforward job search of his life.

 This experience is mirrored in a past poll of visitors to the US-based Recruiters Network web site, where 77 per cent of firms said internet job postings had been more effective than other advertising mediums in the past three months.